FREQUENTLY ASKED QUESTIONS

 How do I join a sorority at U of T?

 The University of Toronto Panhellenic Association (UTPA) uses the National Panhellenic Conference process for recruiting new members.
 This means that all 7 sororities help each other to ensure that all member groups grow.
-During recruitment weekend you will get the opportunity to meet members of each sorority on campus.
-Through a process called mutual selection you will narrow down your top choices!
+During year you will get the opportunity to meet members of each sorority on campus.

 I attend a university in Toronto, but not U of T. Can I still join one of the sororities?